TonSHd/Spiltixal/README.md

 Spiltixal is a fully customizable Linux terminal featuring Bob!
 It's a lightweight local AI assistant.
 It can help you with simple coding and commands!

 Built in Rust
+Some visual assets were created with AI

 # Bob (Your AI Companion)
-AI model based on the Alibaba Cloud server
+AI model based on the Alibaba Cloud server.
+Bob uses a remote AI inference service hosted on Alibaba Cloud.

 It can help you with:
   - Simple coding